 What if I can’t breathe properly?

 This question is common for introductory divers, so let us explain a little bit about how a regulator (the thing you will be breathing from) works.
-The regulator works on something called a demand valve, and this means when you demand air from it, by breathing in, the valve opens and gives you all the air you need.
-Once you breathe out the valve closes and the air you expel leaves the regulator through the bottom as bubbles.
-If you feel as though you are not getting enough, relax, calm down and take longer and deeper breathes in and out.
+The regulator works on a demand valve, meaning when you demand air from it by breathing in, the valve opens and gives you all the necessary air.
+Once you breathe out, the valve closes, and the air you expel leaves the regulator through the bottom as bubbles.
+If you feel you are not getting enough, relax, calm down and take longer and deeper breaths in and out.

 What if I am nervous?

-It’s normal to feel nervous; however, once you see all the magic that the reefs have to offer, it won’t feel so scary any more.
-It is a uniquely fantastic experience, that will last in your memories for your lifetime.
+Feeling nervous is normal; however, once you see all the magic the reefs offer, it won’t feel so scary anymore.
+It is a uniquely fantastic experience that will last in your memories for your lifetime.
 So relax.

 Absolutely!
-Just let your instructor know, and they will link arms with you and guide you throughout your dive.
+Just let your instructor know; they will link arms with you and guide you throughout your dive.

 How long is the scuba dive, and how deep will I go?

-The first introductory dive will last approximately 20 minutes and will usually be between 5-8 metres with the deepest you can go being 12 metres in depth.
+The first introductory dive will last approximately 20 minutes, usually between 5-8 metres, with the deepest you can go being 12 metres in depth.
 Your second dive will be anywhere from 30-40 minutes should you wish to go again.

 Do I need prior training or certification?

 Not at all!
-To complete an introductory dive, all you need to do is show up and listen to the briefing, jump in and give it a go.
+To complete an introductory dive, you must show up and listen to the briefing, jump in, and give it a go.
 You are supervised by a trained instructor the whole time, so have fun and enjoy.